webrecorder/browsertrix/docs/user-guide/workflow-setup.md

 ### Tags

 Apply tags to the workflow.
-Tags applied to the workflow will propigate to every crawl created at the time of crawl creation.
+Tags applied to the workflow will propigate to every crawl created with it at the time of crawl creation.